justinezth/Data-Science-and-ML-with-R/README.md

 ![Possible Picks](https://github.com/justinezth/Moneyball-Data-Analysis/blob/master/pics/possiblepicks.png)

 ## Results
 Because the first pick is one of the players we are trying to replace, I pick the 3 players after him.
+I made sure the constraints were met.

 The 3 new players: heltoto01, berkmla01, gonzalu01